Field theories, stable homotopy theory and Khovanov homology: Proof of the main theorem

 We follow, again, Bar-Natan \cite{dbar}, adapting the proof to categories enriched in groupoids.
-In Figure 3, the constuction of the $s$-map in the $??1$-square is precisely the same as in the above treatment of the R2-move.
-Regarding the map $t$, note that the lax functors $(I^{n-1})^\prime \r\mathcal{A}$ at the $001$ and $100$ corners are canonically laxly isomorphic (as are the partial resolutions drawn); let $t$ be the canonical lax isomorphism.
+In Figure 3, with the notation of Lemma \ref{lbar2}, the constuction of the $s$-map in the $??1$-square is precisely the same as in the above treatment of the R2-move.
+Regarding the map $t$, note that the lax functors $(I^{n})^\prime \r\mathcal{A}_K$ at the $001$ and $100$ corners are canonically isomorphic (as are the partial resolutions drawn); let $t$ be the canonical lax isomorphism.
 From this point on, apply the Elmendorf-Mandell machine, and use Lemma \ref{lbar2}.

-{\bf Proof of Theorem \ref{t1}:} All that remains to show is that applying $?\wedge_k H\Z$ to our construction produces an $H\Z$-module which, using the equivalence \cite{ekmm} Section IV.2, produces a chain complex equivalent to Khovanov homology.
+{\bf Proof of Theorem \ref{t1}:} All that remains to show is that applying $?\wedge_k H\Z$ to our construction produces an $H\Z$-module which, using the equivalence \cite{ekmm} Section IV.2, produces a chain complex whose homology is Khovanov homology.

 To prove this, we note that the strict symmetric ring spectrum unit

 is realized, on the level of bipermutative categories, by the functor